History of Iran; Pre-Islam & Post-Islam

 Chalcolithic Period (Copper Age) (8,000 – 6,000 Years Ago)

-The Chalcolithic period bridges the gap between the Neolithic and Bronze Age.
+The Chalcolithic period bridges the gap between the Neolithic and Bronze Age in Iran’s history.
 It’s characterized by the use of both stone and copper tools.
 Around 5500–3500 BC, communities in Iran developed advanced pottery, traded goods, and engaged in early metallurgy.
 The number of villages increased during this period, and cities grew in size as well.

 Culture/Archaeological SiteLocationEstimated Time of Origin (BCE)